github0null/eide/README_EN.md

 > #### Warnings: you should install JLink driver in your PC before use JLink tools

 > #### The author is working on a [manual](https://github.com/github0null/eide/blob/master/manual.md) that will make it easier to use the plug-in

+- ### [v1.1.2]
+- Fixed: the header file could not be found when ARM compiles
+- Fixed: header search path does not contain root directory
+- New: increases timestamp and compilation time for compilation output
+- New: editor context menu: manually convert the currently open ANSI file to UTF8 (Keil's default is ANSI, which will be scrambled in vscode)
+- New: editor context menu: undo last file encoding conversion
+- New: plugin Settings: convert all source files to utf-8 encoding when importing Keil project, turned on by default
+- New: the value of the label can be copied to facilitate other operations
+- New: add release/debug mode.
+Switch these modes to automatically add different macros at compile time.
+Users can customize the list of macros in plug-in Settings

 - ### [v1.1.1]
 - fixed: unable to automatically create the dependence directory